SergeCaron/observium_appliance/ReadMe.md

 External email address where postmaster's and root's mail is redirected [<email address provided to Let's Encrypt>]:
 Creating aliases...
 Sending a test message...
+Sending a test message from the php transport...
+Accepted
 -----------------------------------------------------------
 After editing, these parameters differ from the default configuration: